 The SOPT also supports the efforts of the American Council of Academic Physical Therapy (ACAPT) through the Diversity, Equity, & Inclusion Consortium and the efforts of the American Physical Therapy Association (APTA).

-MU School of Physical Therapy
+Marshall University School of Physical Therapy

 - 33% of SOPT faculty are individuals of color